nvkelso/color-oracle-java/README.md

 * Download the latest version for macOS, Windows and Linux from http://colororacle.org/.
 ## License

-CC-BY using the [MIT License](http://opensource.org/licenses/MIT), see the LICENSE.txt file for complete details.
+Licensed under the [MIT License](http://opensource.org/licenses/MIT), see the LICENSE.txt file for complete details.

 © 2006–2018 by Bernhard Jenny and Nathaniel V. Kelso.